mmarconi117/ShopOnline/pr-template.md

 ## Type of change

-Please delete options that are not relevant.
+Please put options that are relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)